-The motor vehicle injury lawyers at the Buckfire Law Firm help victims of pedestrian accidents.
+The Michigan pedestrian accident lawyers at the Buckfire Law Firm help victims struck by vehicles.
 A collision between two cars can be devastating.
 However, when a pedestrian is hit by a car, the resulting injuries are quite likely to be severe or even deadly.

 If you or a loved one was injured after being struck by a vehicle, you might be unsure of how to proceed.

 Our award-winning attorneys specialize in pedestrian injury cases.
 When you hire us, we start working on your case immediately to win you the best possible settlement.
 We will also get your insurance benefits paid and get you on the road to recovery.

 - Hit by a business vehicle or postal truck

 - Examples of Pedestrian Settlements in Michigan

 What are the Main Causes of Michigan Pedestrian Accidents?

 Most pedestrian accidents occur because drivers are simply not paying attention or are violating traffic safety laws.